Quality Care for Our Members

 - Adolescent well visits.

-- Weight assessment and counseling for children and adolescents.
+- Weight assessment and counseling for children and adolescents (including body mass index percentile, physical activity, and nutrition).

 - Cervical cancer screening.

-- Diabetes — retinal eye exams, HbA1C testing, and nephropathy screening.
+- Diabetes — retinal eye exams, HbA1C testing, and nephropathy screening, and controlling blood pressure.

 - Avoidance of antibiotic medications in adults with acute bronchitis.

-- Medication management for people with asthma, total 50 percent and 75 percent.
+- Medication management for people with asthma, with controller medication ≥50 percent and ≥75 percent.

 View quality data (PDF).

-The following goals will be reflected in the HEDIS 2018 results, available fall 2018.
+The following goals will be reflected in the HEDIS 2019 results (reporting on performance in calendar year 2018), available fall 2019.

-- Maintain NCQA Commendable accreditation for 2017 NCQA re-survey scheduled for June 2019; improve score compared to 2016 and develop strategies to regain Excellent accreditation.
+- Maintain NCQA Commendable accreditation for NCQA re-survey scheduled for June 2019; improve score compared to last survey and develop strategies to regain excellent accreditation.

 - Create and implement strategic outreach plans to reduce health disparities and collect data on social determinants of health.